…more or less

 Stevenson’s realm was familiar long before I encountered the poem.
 I might as well have been an only child (my sister was two years older), and a feral one at that, which translated in my case to a lot of time alone.
 The patchwork quilt that wrinkled and draped between my legs had long since become a land of lost and found, whose vistas rippled into the distance, fold after fold, to the horizon (i.e., the edge of the bed; guess I was a Flat-Earther at that age).
 But that landscape was uninhabited; no toy soldiers, no tractors or dump trucks, simply a world to wander.

 Soon I did have a “traveling companion” in the person of Frank, the dog, equally curious about the world.
-And our exploratorium was Frank’s old neighborhood in Mesopotamia: trips to the FCC Grocery for mom, and that summer I tended the store for Mrs Pirtle; weeding our garden plot along the Milwaukee Road tracks; fishing below the weir with my friends Artie (Butch) and Bobbie (she hated Roberta).
+And our exploratorium was Frank’s old neighborhood in Mesopotamia: trips to the FCC Grocery for mom, and that summer I tended the store for Mrs Pirtle; weeding our garden plot along the Milwaukee Road tracks; fishing below the weir with my friends Artie (Butch) and Bobbie (never, ever call her Roberta!).
 I got to know Mesopotamia more intimately than other parts of town, and its people, too; and how the rhythms there were different, slower, without being casual, than elsewhere.
-And there was a social structure, too, one that accepted me after a while as a benign invader without a need for antibodies.
+And there was a social structure, too, one that accepted me after a while as a benign invader — without a need for countervailing antibodies.

 Until junior high school, Bobbie and Artie and the others went to Darrow school, while I was at Darwin, which made for a different sort of friendship, more purposeful, since we saw each other only “by appointment”.
 But Bobbie was check-out clerk at Cermak’s Market and Artie became a mechanic at Cliff’s Garage, businesses not actually in Mesopotamia, but decidedly on the wrong side of town — which is probably why I hung out there.
 It was Albert Camus who observed: “Don’t walk behind me; I may not lead.
 Don’t walk in front of me; I may not follow.
 Just walk beside me and be my friend”.
 We did.
 They were.